Looking for an honest Texas Teachers of Tomorrow review?

 Like other educators at your school, you are the Teacher of Record and responsible for the classroom you are hired to instruct.

-Upon successful completion of the school year, (“successful” includes passing the PPR, paying the balance, and getting approval from your Field Supervisor), you’ll be eligible for the standard certification which is the light at the end of the tunnel!
+Upon successful completion of the school year, (“successful” includes passing the PPR, paying the enrollment fee balance due, and getting approval from your Field Supervisor), you’ll be eligible for the standard certification which is the light at the end of the tunnel!

 Research thoroughly and speak with your advisor to determine which route best suits your time, budget, and goals.